HamzaSaleem001/Git_Demo/README.md

         eg: git remote add origin https://github.com/aiwithqasim/git-demo-again.git
 - step10: to push file from local to github repo (in lfight from khi to isl)
         eg: git push -u origin main

+## Second and other time push code

+- 'git add .'
+- 'git commit -m "any message" '
+- 'git push'

+## Branching
+    - step 01 check on which branch you are in
+        'git branch'
+    - step 02 to omve and create new branch e,g 'git checkout -b task/brachname - branch'
+        if branch already exist
+            e.g 'git checkout task/branchname - branch'